History of Ecoreserves

 - Major reorganization and down-sizing of BC Ministries including Water, Land & Air Protection (WLAP) and Sustainable Resource Management (SRM) which contain all the elements of the Wildlife, Fisheries, Habitat Protection and Parks Program which had been included in the former Ministry of Environment, Lands and Parks (MELP).

-- A report was published by FER called “State of British Columbia’s Ecological Reserves Report for 2005” (click on the link to see it)
+- A report was published by FER and the BC Ministry of the Environment called “State of British Columbia’s Ecological Reserves Report for 2005” (click on the link to see it)

 - Publication by FER of the new Ecological reserves map and Ecological Reserve Descriptions.